rathena/rathena/sql-files/README.md

 Note: The schema name is defined in `conf/inter_athena.conf::map_server_db`.

 * main.sql - Contains tables for normal server usage.
+* web.sql - Contains tables for the web service
 * roulette_default_data.sql - Contains data for the client's roulette game.

 For a new install, the following needs to be imported into the 'log' schema: